goschtl/zope/zope3org/trunk/src/wikification/browser/README.txt

-For our Wiki we use a PageInfo object.
-Its like a renderable PageTemplate namespace.
+For our Wiki we use a Template object.
+It's like a renderable PageTemplate namespace.

 >>> from zope.pagetemplate.pagetemplate import PageTemplate